 Rocker and Camber

 You hear a lot about rocker, but just what is it?
 Take a look at the image below.
 Camber is the traditional form for a ski, providing great bite into and through turns.
-The addition of rocker pulls the inflection point of the ski back.
+The addition of rocker pulls the inflection point of the ski back towards the middle of the ski.
 This makes them float better in powder, loose snow, and late day crud.
 It also makes them tip into turns more easily, because the “effective edge,” as shown below, is less.

 It’s hard to beat how a traditional camber ski feels underfoot.
 Fun and lively is a good descriptor.
 Add tip rocker and they turn a bit easier and float a bit better.
 Put rocker at tip and tail, and initiating turns gets easier still.
 Skis with full rocker or even reverse camber are even more so.
 They can be great in powder and loose snow where carving is a detriment.

 Generally speaking, if you are getting skis with rocker, get a longer length.
 Why?
 Because they ski like a shorter ski.
 Rocker makes them float better in powder and loose snow, and plow through crud easier.
 But the longer length will keep them more stable in the turns, without actually behaving like a longer ski the rest of the time.

 Beginners are often best on a ski with a bit of tip rocker.
 They turn easier, promoting quicker learning.
 For really proficient skiers, traditional camber will provide an overall great ski.
 Add some rocker if you want a ski that floats a bit better.
 But go long if you do.

 One more.
 And only one more…

 Solid wood or Metal?